bradleyplunkett/FivePointsSecuritySystems/README.md

-# React_Express_App_Medium_Tutorial
-- This repository has the code to support a tutorial that I created on Medium called Create a React FrontEnd, a Node/Express BackEnd and connect them together.
-- This repository can also be used as a starting point (boilerplate), if you whant to create your own React/Express app.
-.

-## Where can I check the tutorial?
+## Tutorial used to create this app
 You are very welcome to check the tutorial on Medium.
 Just follow the link below.
 - [Create a React FrontEnd, a Node/Express BackEnd and connect them together](https://medium.com/@jrshenrique/create-a-react-frontend-a-node-express-backend-and-connect-them-together-c5798926047c)

 ## About the app
-Actually, there are two separated apps.
+There are two separated apps.
 The Client which serves the FrontEnd (using React), and the API (in Node/Express).

 ## How to run the API
 1. In your terminal, navigate to the `api` directory.